-Access to the water pump will be necessary for periodic cleaning of the strainer screen.
-Refer to Section 8 - Maintenance for water pump access and strainer screen removal.
+Access to the water pump will be necessary for periodic cleaning of the strainer screen; see Water Pump Access Locations on page 8-12 and see Strainer Cleaning on page 8-12.

 Turn off the water pump while traveling to prevent water from being pumped in the event a faucet opens in transit.